strehljd/f1tenth_gym_ros/README.md

 # Topics subscribed by the simulation

-In **single** agent:

 `/drive`: The ego agent's drive command via `AckermannDriveStamped` messages

 `/initalpose`: This is the topic for resetting the ego's pose via RViz's 2D Pose Estimate tool.
 Do **NOT** publish directly to this topic unless you know what you're doing.

 TODO: kb teleop topics

-In **two** agents:

-In addition to all topics in the single agent scenario, these topics are also available:

-`/opp_drive`: The opponent agent's drive command via `AckermannDriveStamped` messages

-`/goal_pose`: This is the topic for resetting the opponent agent's pose via RViz's 2D Goal Pose tool.
-Do **NOT** publish directly to this topic unless you know what you're doing.

 # Keyboard Teleop